While you are studying

 keep records of formal supervision meetings in GRAD

-- carry our research effectively, to submit work regularly and to an adequate standard against a timescale agreed with your supervisor/s
+carry out research effectively, to submit work regularly and to an adequate standard against a timescale agreed with your supervisor(s)

 attend appropriate training courses, personal development programmes and research seminars in consultation with your supervisor(s)